Suigi/conductor/Jira.md

 - [ ] Explore what else we can do with Spring Shell
   - [ ] What other views are there?
   - [ ] Can we show scrolling text?

+## Done

+- [X] Create an out adapter that takes the timer and shows it on the screen
+- [X] Create an IN adapter for receiving scheduled callbacks
+- [X] When time is up, print "Timer's up!"
+- [X] Update every second

 ## Mission?